xiix0/scam/README.md

-You are scrupulously honest, frank, and straightforward.
-Therefore you have few friends.
+You plan things that you do not even attempt because of your extreme caution.